 There is no numerical limitation on short-term visas.
 Visas are available for employees transferring from a corporate entity in a foreign jurisdiction to a related entity in China.
-A foreign employee, which does not include Hong Kong, Macau or Taiwan (HMT), may apply for a work visa on the condition that he or she meets all of the requirements and submits all of the documents to the governmental entities as required by the applicable regulations.
-Before a foreign employee applies for a work visa, the prospective employer must first obtain an employment authorisation certificate from the governmental entities for such foreign employee as part of the application process.
+A foreign applicant (not including applicants from Hong Kong, Macau or Taiwan), may apply for a work visa on the condition that the applicant meets all requirements and submits all documents to the governmental entities as required by the applicable regulations.
+Before a foreign applicant applies for a work visa, the prospective employer must first obtain an employment authorisation certificate from the governmental entities for the foreign applicant as part of the application process.